Azure/azure-powershell/src/Peering/Peering/help/Get-AzLegacyPeering.md

 ```

 ## DESCRIPTION
-Below is an example to get legacy Direct Peering at Seattle peering location
+The command is used to view legacy Peering resources which all you to convert them to Azure Resource Management (ARM) Resources.

 ## EXAMPLES